reposense/RepoSense/docs/dg/report.md

 ## App ([app.vue](https://github.com/reposense/RepoSense/blob/master/frontend/src/app.vue))

-This contains the logic for the main VueJS object, `app.vue`, which is responsible for loading the relevant modules.
+This contains the logic for the main VueJS object, `app.vue`, which is the entrypoint for the web application.

 Vuex in `store.js` is used to pass the necessary data into the relevant modules.